creswick/cabal-dev/README.md

 ## Building with private dependencies

+Cabal-dev supports two different workflows for using un-released packages.
+The first makes the dependencies available in a sandbox-local Hackage.
+The second rebuilds the dependent package every time.
+If any of your provate dependencies are unchanging (e.g. you had to patch a dependency to relax a package constraint) you will probably want to use add-source.
+If you are actively developing two packages that have dependencies on each other, you probably will prefer the second.
+You can mix and match these techniques seamlessly.

+### Using a sandbox-local Hackage

 Cabal-dev also allows you to use un-released packages as though they were on hackage with `cabal-dev add-source`.